Platform as a Service – What is PaaS?

 PaaS usually includes multiple essential services, like application hosting or Java development.
 Some PaaS solutions entail design, development, testing, and deployment of applications.
 Other services can be web service integration, database integration, team collaboration, and security.
 All of this is owned, configured, operated, and maintained by the service provider.
 This relieves the clients’ IT departments of a heavy administrative burden and operational burden while presenting an attractive financial setup.

-6 Business Benefits of PaaS
+6 Business Benefits of Platform as a Service (PaaS)

 1) Fewer distractions and greater focus